Boeing 737 Crashes After Takeoff From Indonesian Capital Of Jakarta (Update)

 A Boeing spokeswoman told Reuters that the company is working to gather more information.

-Why It Matters: Though the plane involved is a different, older model, the news has eery echoes of the troubles that beset Boeing over its 737 MAX model beginning in 2018.
+Why It Matters: Though the plane involved is a different, older model, the news has eerie echoes of the troubles that beset Boeing over its 737 MAX model beginning in 2018.
 In October of that year, a Lion Air 737 MAX crashed after taking off from Jakarta, killing all 189 people on board.

 That crash was followed by another in Ethiopia the following March, also shortly after takeoff, from Addis Ababa.
 The crash of the Ethiopian Airlines 737 MAX killed all 157 on board.